Miswak Toothbrush: Why You Should Use a Stick to Brush Your Teeth

 - Organic Sulphur: fights gingivitis and improves tooth sensitivity

 Islamic cultures have been using the miswak for thousands of years as part of traditional wisdom, but in recent years, it has been gaining more worldwide popularity as a holistic oral care regimen.

 Several variations of the miswak are now readily available for purchase in the United States.

 [Related article: Get Healthier Teeth and Gums with these 7 Foods for Oral Health]

 In 1986 and 2000, the World Health Organization vouched for the effectiveness and benefits of using a miswak toothbrush.
 And in 2008, one study showed that miswak users in Sudan had better overall oral health than many toothbrush users!1

-With sustained use, miswak users can expect to enjoy the following benefits:
+With sustained use, miswak users can expect to enjoy some impressive benefits.

 - No Toothpaste Needed!
 Many people are surprised to find that a miswak stick requires no toothpaste or tooth powder.
 It’s an all-in-one tooth-cleaning machine.

-- Improves Bad Breath: Reducing the amount of residue and promoting good blood flow is important for good breath.
+- Improves Bad Breath.
+Reducing the amount of residue and promoting blood flow is important for good breath.
 Miswak also helps improve the breath through subtle, naturally-occuring essential oils (the twig itself tastes a little like ginger root!).

 - Hygienic.
 You’ll cut the tip off your miswak toothbrush daily, meaning that unlike a toothbrush, bacteria won’t have a chance to accumulate on the bristles!